spring1843/go-dsa/dnc/README.md

 ## Complexity

 If used inappropriately, DNC algorithms can lead to an exponential number of unnecessary recursive calls, resulting in a time complexity of O(2^n).
-However, if an appropriate dividing strategy and a base case that can be solved directly are identified, DNC algorithms can be very effective.
-They have a time complexity as low as O(Log n) such as the case of binary search.
-As DNC algorithms are recursive, their complexity analysis is similar to that of [recursive](../recursion) algorithms.
+However, DNC algorithms can be very effective if an appropriate dividing strategy and a base case that can be solved directly are identified.
+They have a time complexity as low as O(Log n), such as in the case of binary search.
+As DNC algorithms are recursive, their complexity analysis is similar to [recursive](../recursion) algorithms.

 ## Application

-DNC algorithms are suitable for solving problems that can be divided into smaller sub-problems that can be solved in a similar way.
+DNC algorithms are suitable for solving problems that can be divided into smaller sub-problems that can be solved similarly.
 Examples of such problems include sorting algorithms (e.g., merge sort, quicksort), searching algorithms (e.g., binary search), and matrix multiplication.

 ## Rehearsal